SanChai20/Flexi-Proxy/public/docs/en/DOCUMENTATION.md

             }
         }
         ```
-    - When starting with the **claude** command, you need to specify the configuration file
+    - Launch Claude Code with the settings file:
         ```
         claude --settings="./your/path/to/.claude/settings.json"
         ```

-Other platform clients are not listed here.
-If you have any questions during use, please contact us.
+Other LLM clients follow similar configuration steps and are not listed here.
+If you encounter any issues while using the service, please feel free to contact us.